videlais/learning-react/chapter4/index.md

 <html>
 ```

-The *closing tag* of an element looks similar to the opening tag, but includes the backslash, `/`.
+The *closing tag* of an element looks similar to the opening tag, but includes the backslash, `/`, before the end of the ending tag.

 ```html
 </html>